visakrapstis/ID/README.md

 As for now my focus fully shifts to Data Sciences, Deep Learning and Artificial Intelligence.

 # Some recent projects
-### 1. A powerfull medicine diagnostic tool trained on neuronal networks
+### 1. A medicine diagnostic tool trained on neuronal networks

 [Medical diagnostics in streamlit](https://github.com/visakrapstis/ID/tree/main/medical_diagnostics) To look at the potential of the technology in the field of Medicine